Sisters of Death (film)

-Sisters of Death is a 1977 American mystery slasher film written by Peter Arnold and Elwyn Richards, and directed by Joseph Mazzuca.
+Sisters of Death (aka Death Trap) is a 1976 American mystery slasher film written by Peter Arnold and Elwyn Richards, and directed by Joseph Mazzuca.
 The film stars Arthur Franz and Claudia Jennings.
 Seven years after a sorority member is killed during a game of russian roulette, the victim's father lures the remaining sisters to his estate where he begins killing them.

-Sisters of Death was theatrically released in 1977, though it was filmed in 1972.
+Sisters of Death was theatrically released in 1976, though it was filmed in 1972.

 Plot

 During an all-girl secret society college initiation, one of the new members is killed.
 Seven years later, the survivors are invited to a college reunion at a lavish estate, which turns out to be owned by the crazed father of the girl who died.
 He reveals to the girls that one them witnessed foul play and is helping him.
 The girls then run off screaming and try to leave, but he turns on the electric fence that surrounds the property, trapping them.
 The girls and the two hired men that drove them there start getting killed off one by one until there are only two survivors.